baconbrad/nwFiddle/README.md

 \* Currently the last two can only be done by modifying the nwFiddle source

+## Setup

+If you do not know of NW.js (formerly node-webkit) then you should know this source needs to be ran from a NW.js project.
+To get started goto the [NW.js website](http://nwjs.io/), download your target machines files, and follow the [packaging instructions provided by NW.js](https://github.com/nwjs/nw.js/wiki/How-to-package-and-distribute-your-apps) using the files you found here as your NW.js project directory.

 ## Security Notice

 NW.js gives complete access to your machine.
 Obviously this means improper use of this tool can be dangerous.
 You should only be using your own fiddles and collaborate only with trusted individuals.
 I am not responsible for any damages caused by your misuse.
 Use at your own risk.